Shanks015/WHATTHEFORECAST/README.md

-# EarthView - NASA Weather Dashboard
+# WhatTheForecast - NASA Weather Dashboard

 A modern React.js application that implements a sleek dark-themed dashboard for exploring NASA Earth observation data and weather information.